 In case of specific designs which are critical to produce, the CTC manufacturer may propose higher tolerances which can be mutually agreed with the customer.

-When the maximum dimension of the continuously transposed conductor does not exceed H2max and W2max, the positive tolerance of the insulation thickness is allowed to exceed the requirements of. enamel, epoxy and paper insulation mention in 4.2.4, 4.2.5 and 4.7.
+When the maximum dimension of the continuously transposed conductor does not exceed H2Max and W2Max, the positive tolerance of the insulation thickness is allowed to exceed the requirements of. enamel, epoxy and paper insulation mention in 4.2.4, 4.2.5 and 4.7.

 4.8 Welding

 It is allowed to weld the enamelled rectangular wires in the continuously transposed conductor, and the welding points shall be solid and reliable.
 The distance between the welding points of the two adjacent enamelled rectangular wires shall be not less than 500 mm.
 The weld shall be covered with heat-resistant self-adhesive electrical insulation tape (polyester or polyamide tape) compatible with transformer oil.
-Alternatively, or as an additional insulation based on customer specific need, one layer of 0.075 mm of crepe paper can also be applied with overlap of 40 to 60% width of the paper.
+Alternatively, or as an additional insulation based on customer specific need, one layer of 0.075 mm of crepe paper can also be applied with overlap of 40 percent to 60 percent width of the paper.
 The welding can be a butt weld or overlap weld.
-The dimension of weld should not be more than 1.5 times of “a” and “b” as defined in 3.22 Symbols above.
+The dimension of weld should not be more than 1.5 times of ‘a’ and ‘b’ as defined in 3.22 Symbols above.
 Welds shall be so clearly identified as not effect onto the performance.
-If the user needs products without welding, it shall be mutually agreed between CTC Manufacturer and purchaser at the time of ordering the CTC.
+If the user needs products without welding, it shall be mutually agreed between CTC manufacturer and purchaser at the time of ordering the CTC.

 4.9 Bond Strength